 A little about your administration:

 Principal Julie Sullivan--The 2021-2022 school year will be my thirty-first year in education.
 I taught English for one year in Jackson, MN before moving to Owatonna with my husband, Greg, a Chemistry teacher at OHS.
 After fifteen years in the classroom and coaching, I transitioned to an assistant principal role at Owatonna High School.
 After four years in that role, I moved to Wilson Elementary as principal.
 What a blessing both of those experiences were for me!
 In 2016, I had the opportunity to get involved in the development of the new middle school.
 I truly love my job “in the middle” and feel blessed to be a part of this school and this district.
 I have three children: Ty (25), Jay (22), and Josie (19).
 Ty is a Chemical Engineer in White Bear Lake.
-Jay will be a senior at the U of M in the Carlson School of Management.
-He will graduate in December of 2020.
-Josie will be a sophomore at the University of Wisconsin-LaCrosse, hoping to major in Physical Therapy.
+Jay graduated from the U of M in the Carlson School of Management and works for Target Corporation.
+Josie has completed her AA degree from Western Technical and Community College in LaCrosse and works full-time for the YMCA there.